SysCV/shift-dev/README.md

 ## Downloading
 We recommend downloading SHIFT using our Python download script.
-You can select the subset of views, data group, splits and framerates of the data to download.
+You can select the subset of views, data groups, splits, and framerates of the data to download.
 A usage example is shown below.
 You can find the abbreviation for views and data groups in the following tables.

 ```bash
 python download.py --view  "[front, left_stereo]" \   # list of view abbreviation to download